Transformation front kinetics in deformable ferromagnets: Theory

 where $\vectorn{q}$ is the surface exchange contact force\footnote{Vector $\vectorn{q}$ should be understood as some local quantity analogous to a magnetic induction field.
 It acts on magnetic moment $\vectorn{m}$ of a unit of mass.
 Due to this analogy, it produces local torque $\vectorn{\tau} = \vectorn{m}\times\vectorn{q}$ (per unit of surface).}, $\vectorn{c}_\mathrm{E}$ is the electromagnetic couple per unit of mass, $\vectorn{c}_\mathrm{LS}$ is the couple per unit of mass due to the lattice continuum acting on the spin continuum.
 Without loss of generality\footnote{As will be seen later from the transformation to the local form of the balance laws, this can be done because the time-evolution of $\vectorn{m}$ must have the form given by equation \eqref{eq:mdotgen}.}, it can be assumed that the couples that link both continua result from the existence of local magnetic induction field $\vectorn{B}_\mathrm{L}$:

-The change of the total energy of the spin-lattice coupled continuum is due to the work of the forces\footnote{Due the analogy between $\vectorn{q}$ and a magnetic induction field, the power generated by the surface exchange contact force is written as the power of a magnetic induction field acting on a magnetic moment.}, the heat outflow and generation, the electromagnetic energy change, and the energy generation at the interface:
+The change of the total energy of the spin-lattice coupled continuum is due to the work of the forces\footnote{Due the analogy between $\vectorn{q}$ and a magnetic induction field, the power generated by the surface exchange contact force is written as the power of a magnetic induction field acting on a magnetic moment.}, the heat outflow and generation, the electromagnetic work on the coupled continuum in the bulk and at the interface:

 where $\epsilon$ is the internal energy per unit of mass, $g$ is the heat outflow through the boundary, $r$ is the internal heat source per unit of mass, $p_\mathrm{E}$ is the electromagnetic power per unit of mass, and $f_\mathrm{E}$ is the power generated at the interface.
 Inertia of the magnetisation change does not enter the energy balance due to the gyroscopic nature of equation \eqref{eq:mdotgen}.